gnugat/redaktilo/doc/03-reference.md

 The strategies seen above can be gathered in an search engine.
 This is used in the `Editor` to allow extension without having to modify it.

-For example, its `jumpDownTo` method can accept both a string or an integer.
+For example, its `jumpUnder` method can accept both a string or an integer.
 It is passes its argument to the engine's `resolve` method: if the engine has a registered `SearchStrategy` which supports it, it returns it. `Editor` can then tell the strategy to do the work.